keith-kurak/expo-router-codemash-2025-starter/README.md

 ## How to use this repo

 1. Fork this repo.
 You'll start working right on `main`.
-2. Grab the [lessons from here](https://github.com/keith-kurak/expo-router-codemash-2025-lessons) (clone it, open it in your browser, whatever works for you).
+2. Grab the [lessons from here](https://github.com/keith-kurak/expo-router-codemash-2025-lessons) (clone it or open it in your browser, whatever works for you).
 2. Start at the first module by opening up the file starting with "01-".
 3. Do the rest of the modules in order.